vilibili/Brain-tumor-segmentation-pytorch/README.md

-This is an implementation for brian tumor segmentation using keras.
+This is an implementation for brain tumor segmentation using pytorch.
+I used a small UNet for my work.